 Skip to main content

-We are hiring: Chairperson
+We are hiring: Board Members

 Access2Arts is recognised locally, nationally, and internationally as experts in access and inclusion and as thought-leaders in the field of arts and disability.
 We address barriers to access in the arts by;